-With over 17.8 million fulltime independents working more than 15 hours a week, there is no better time than the present to consider your future.
+With more than 17.8 million fulltime independents working more than 15 hours a week, there is no better time than the present to consider your future.
 After all, 29% of the full-time independent workforce is represented by Baby Boomers, many of whom have begun to choose full retirement.

 Next to carry the torch are Generation X and Millennials, a whopping 63% of the full-time independent workforce.
 These generations’ hard work and dedication to their craft will also earn them the opportunity to take advantage of a relaxing retirement.

 The last thing one would want to encounter, however, is new uncertainties and challenges.
 This blog takes a look at how independents can appropriately plan (and prepare for) retirement.

 Before diving in to plan options, it is important to consider the benefits and pros/cons of whichever investment decision will be made.

 Commitment.
 Plans allow (and require) annual contributions, but it is important to understand whether certain plans will allow the contribution amount to be adjusted should your business (and income) shift in either direction.

 Timing is Everything.
 Plans may have specific deadlines (April 15, December 31, etc.) should you wish to make contributions in a particular year.